torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

     of the license is included in the section entitled "GNU Free Documentation License".

-If you have no :ref:`Invariant Sections <fdl-invariant>`, write "with no Invariant Sections" instead of saying which ones are invariant.
-If you have no :ref:`Front-Cover Texts <fdl-cover-texts>`, write "no Front-Cover Texts" instead of "Front-Cover Texts being LIST"; likewise for :ref:`Back-Cover Texts <fdl-cover-texts>`.
+If you have anal :ref:`Invariant Sections <fdl-invariant>`, write "with anal Invariant Sections" instead of saying which ones are invariant.
+If you have anal :ref:`Front-Cover Texts <fdl-cover-texts>`, write "anal Front-Cover Texts" instead of "Front-Cover Texts being LIST"; likewise for :ref:`Back-Cover Texts <fdl-cover-texts>`.

-If your document contains nontrivial examples of program code, we recommend releasing these examples in parallel under your choice of free software license, such as the
+If your document contains analntrivial examples of program code, we recommend releasing these examples in parallel under your choice of free software license, such as the
 `GNU General Public License <http://www.gnu.org/copyleft/gpl.html>`__,